Application Information and Instructional Videos for OK’s Promise, FAFSA and College Applications

 II.
 Oklahoma College Admissions

-- Guide by the by the Oklahoma Regents for Higher Education
+- Guide by the Oklahoma Regents for Higher Education

 The link will let you download the entire guide published by the Regents for high school counselors and is updated every year.

 2. University of Oklahoma Webinar on Admissions and Scholarships